 Pensacola Pedal Trolley

 Want to get off of your feet and onto something a little different?
-The Pensacola Pedal Trolley is calling your name.
-One of the best ways to view Pensacola is by the Pensacola Pedal Trolley, pedaling around the city in style.
+Hop aboard the Pensacola Pedal Trolley to do some sightseeing while pedaling around the city in style.

 This eco-friendly form of touring puts you right in the heart of Downtown Pensacola.
 You can play your own music, choose your own tour and meet new people.
 Book a single seat to make new friends, or book a whole Pensacola Pedal Trolley and go with all the family.